-- (1) This Standing Order provides the process by which the Parliament approves an international treaty for the purposes of section 51 of the Constitution. - (2) The Minister responsible for Foreign Affairs Attorney-General must give notice of a motion for the Foreign Affairs Standing

-Committee on Foreign Affairs and Defence to review the a treaty.
-The notice must be accompanied by a-

-- (a) copy of the treaty; and - (b) written analysis that includes the following information- - (i) a summary of the treaty; - (ii) the requirements for its implementation within a signatory State; and - (iii) a statement of the impact of the treaty on Fiji. - (3) At the time appointed under Standing Order 34 for motions for which notice has been given, the Speaker must, without debate, refer the treaty or convention and the analysis to the Foreign Affairs Standing Committee on Foreign Affairs and Defence for consideration and review, and the Standing Committee on Foreign Affairs and Defence may table a report in Parliament not later than - 30 days after the treaty has been referred to it. - (4) The Minister responsible for Foreign Affairs Attorney-General must give notice of may move a motion that the treaty be approved by Parliament once-if the Standing Committee on Foreign Affairs and Defence- - (a) tables a report on the treatyany report is tabled; or, - (b) does not table a report on the treaty within if the Committee has not tabled a report within the required 30-day period referred to in clause (3), at the expiry of that period. - (5) The motion passes if it is supported by a majority of all members, and, if so, the Speaker must give written notice to the President of that fact provide notification in the Gazette that the treaty has been approved by Parliament.

-- (6) In this Standing Order, "treaty"- - (a) means a treaty, convention, or other bilateral or multi-lateral agreement signed by the Government of Fiji that binds the Government of Fiji to meet certain standards or to implement a particular legal or policy framework; and - (b) includes any schedules, appendices, or other attachments to the agreement.
+- (1) This Standing Order provides the process by which the Parliament approves an international treaty for the purposes of section 51 of the Constitution. - (2) The Minister responsible for Foreign Affairs must give notice of a motion for the Foreign Affairs Standing Committee to review the treaty.
+The notice must be accompanied by a- - (a) copy of the treaty; and - (b) written analysis that includes the following information- - (i) a summary of the treaty; - (ii) the requirements for its implementation within a signatory State; and - (iii) a statement of the impact of the treaty on Fiji. - (3) At the time appointed under Standing Order 34 for motions for which notice has been given, the Speaker must, without debate, refer the treaty or convention and the analysis to the Foreign Affairs Standing Committee for consideration and review, and the Committee may table a report in Parliament not later than 30 days after the treaty has been referred to it. - (4) The Minister responsible for Foreign Affairs must give notice of a motion that the treaty be approved by Parliament once any report is tabled or, if the Committee has not tabled a report within the required 30-day period, at the expiry of that period. - (5) The motion passes if it is supported by a majority of all members, and, if so, the Speaker must give written notice to the President of that fact. - (6) In this Standing Order, "treaty"- - (a) means a treaty, convention, or other bilateral or multi-lateral agreement signed by the Government of Fiji that binds the Government of Fiji to meet certain standards or to implement a particular legal or policy framework; and - (b) includes any schedules, appendices, or other attachments to the agreement.